b-u-n/tuf-resil/README.md

 ## Introduction

-Simple, full-featured functional resiliency in 37 lines of code. :)
+Simple, full-featured ES6 module for functional resiliency in 37 lines of code. :)

 ## tl;dr